IPad: Critical response

 Reviews of the original iPad have been generally favorable.
 Walt Mossberg, then of The Wall Street Journal, called it a "pretty close" laptop killer.
 David Pogue of The New York Times wrote a "dual" review, one part for technology-minded people, and the other part for non-technology-minded people.
 In the former section, he notes that a laptop offers more features for a cheaper price than the iPad.
 In his review for the latter audience, however, he claims that if his readers like the concept of the device and can understand what its intended uses are, then they will enjoy using the device.
 PC Magazines Tim Gideon wrote, "you have yourself a winner" that "will undoubtedly be a driving force in shaping the emerging tablet landscape."
-Michael Arrington of TechCrunch said, "the iPad beats even my most optimistic expectations.
+Michael Arrington of TechCrunch wrote, "the iPad beats even my most optimistic expectations.
 This is a new category of device.
 But it also will replace laptops for many people."
-PC World criticized the iPad's file sharing and printing abilities, and Ars Technica said sharing files with a computer is "one of our least favorite parts of the iPad experience."
+PC World criticized the iPad's file sharing and printing abilities, and Ars Technica stated that sharing files with a computer is "one of our least favorite parts of the iPad experience."

 The media also praised the quantity of applications, as well as the bookstore and other media applications.
 In contrast they criticized the iPad for being a closed system and mentioned that the iPad faces competition from Android-based tablets, that outsold iPads in 2013, surpassing iPads in the second quarter of 2013, and have overtaken iPad's installed base, and has lost majority of web browsing to Android, by StatCounter estimates, in South America, Africa, most of Asia – many large countries there and in Eastern Europe.
 The Independent criticized the iPad for not being as readable in bright light as paper but praised it for being able to store large quantities of books.
 After its UK release, The Daily Telegraph said the iPad's lack of Adobe Flash support was "annoying."